MA2592021/bookmark_apis-nestJs/README.md

 ## Overview

-This is a NestJS application designed to handle [briefly describe the purpose of your application, e.g., user management, an API for a web app, etc.].
+This is a NestJS application designed to handle an API for users Bookmarks .
 It is built with TypeScript and utilizes Prisma ORM with PostgreSQL for database management.
 The application is Dockerized for easy deployment and consistency across environments.

 ## Features

 - User authentication using JWT
-- CSRF protection
 - Caching with cache-manager
 - REST API endpoints
 - Docker support for containerization